SchmidtPhilipp/quantforce/README.md

 ```

 Without a local latex installation it is still possible to make custom plots of the results using matplotlib.
-But not using the predefined plot functions from above.
 Any contributions to the plotting functionalities are highly welcome!

 For more detailed examples, see the `01_scripts/00_examples/` directory: